E

 Of or relating to the summer.
 (MW)

-Belonging to or appearing in summer (OD)
+Belonging to or appearing in summer (NOA)

 See: brumal (winter), hiemal (winter), vernal (spring)